 Here are some strategies to help with drafting:

-Following the linear path: Start at the beginning, write the introduction, and then move sequentially through the each point of argument.
+Following a linear path: Start at the beginning, write the introduction, and then move sequentially through each point of argument.

 Freewrite and then reverse outline: First, freewrite a few pages, then compose a reverse outline in which you record the point of each paragraph to assess the argument's flow and structure, and finally reorder and rewrite the paper until it begins to take the proper form for the argument.